 Ultimately, the only measure of effectiveness—that by which future generations will judge us—is whether and how fast we stop fossil fuels.
 Raising awareness can contribute indirectly, but so far, phase two of the Valve Turners’ plan hasn’t been as successful as the action itself.
 But they introduced many people to a simple yet effective tactic; their efforts may yet pay off in widespread material resistance.

 The CARVER matrix for target selection considers unwanted potential side effects of the action.
 The pipeline companies accused the Valve Turners of risking pipeline ruptures, but unsurprisingly, the corporations lied.
 To minimize risk, the Valve Turners chose isolated control valves away from towns, and at least ten miles downstream from the nearest pumping station.
 Further, they called each pipeline operator fifteen minutes in advance so they could initiate safe shutdown procedures.

-The actions of the Valve Turners, along with those of Ruby & Jessica and of Standing Rock, have given states an excuse to criminalize environmental protest.
+The actions of the Valve Turners, along with those of Standing Rock, have given states an excuse to criminalize environmental protest.
 Of course, such laws produce a side effect the corporations and their government supporters don’t want.
 Activists will weigh severe punishment for symbolic civil disobedience against the relatively minimal risk of capture and punishment for ecosabotage, and may increasingly turn to materially effective action.